-Mt Albert homicide victim identified as Tom Coombes
+Mt Albert homicide: Man arrested, victim identified as Tom Coombes

 The inspector said police had been in contact with Coombes' family who were "understandably devastated".

 A scene guard would remain for the coming days.
-A firearm was not believed to be involved, Barry said, but he would not be drawn further on any weapon involved.

-Barry said the news would be upsetting for the community but there was a large team of detectives working on the case and they were determined to hold the person or persons responsible to account.

 He thanked members of the public who had provided information and asked anyone else in the area on Tuesday evening and saw anything to contact police - including anyone in the area with dashcam or CCTV footage.

-People who were walking at night should stick to well-lit areas if possible, be aware of their surroundings and walk with someone else.

 Any information or relevant details that may assist police with the investigation